duckdb/pg_duckdb/docs/types.md

 5. `jsonb` columns are converted to `json` columns when reading from DuckDB.
 This is because DuckDB does not have a `jsonb` type.
 6. Many Postgres `json` and `jsonb` functions and operators are not implemented in DuckDB.
 Instead you can use DuckDB json functions and operators.
 See the [DuckDB documentation](https://duckdb.org/docs/data/json/json_functions) for more information on these functions.
 7. The DuckDB `tinyint` type is converted to a `char` type in Postgres.
 This is because Postgres does not have a `tinyint` type.
 This causes it to be displayed as a hex code instead of a regular number.
+8. For the `domain` actually, during the execution of the INSERT operation, the check regarding `domain` is conducted by PostgreSQL rather than DuckDB.
+When we execute the SELECT operation and the type of the queried field is a `domain`, we will convert it to the corresponding base type and let DuckDB handle it.

 ## Special types